Mr0giL/ways-of-visualize-datasets-in-univariate-bivariate-and-multi-variate-classes/README.md

 this section I upload codes of understanding and preprocessing datasets and after that I upload machine learning and datamining codes of predicting best price offer for each class.

 ### Please read the 'About the data.txt' file.

+you can see the preproccessing results in 'somhow preproccessed data.csv'. the preproccessing procedure didn't complete and it will be update in future tasks.